Fix Those Flicking Pinball Lamp Sockets

 Clean The Other Bulb Contact Points

-There are two areas of the interior of the bulb that needs to be taken care of.
+There are two areas of the interior of the bulb that needs to be taken care of (#3 & #4 in the photo).
 They are the point where the bottom of the bulb makes contact.
 And the sides that connect to the tube of the bulb.
 Both of these are going to be fixes using an abrasive only – no soldering.

 There are two ways to do this: 1) Use a bulb socket cleaning stick, available through parts suppliers such as Marco and The Pinball Resource.
 2) Or use one of our abrasive tools connected to a Dremel.

-The bulb socket cleaning tool is the easiest.
+The bulb socket cleaning stick is the easiest.
 It can be done quickly at the pinball machine without taking much apart.
-But I have gotten mixed results from using these.
-Try this first.
+But we have gotten mixed results from using these.
+Try bulb cleaning stick first.
 If it fixes it up, great.
 If not, pull out the Dremel.

 For the Dremel, use a small stone tool or the carbon steel brush and shine up that contact point.
 A quick low speed spin with the center contact point shines it up and removes the corrosion.
 While at it, also spin carefully around the inside of the tube.